AmeeraRayan/PolybotService/README.md

 what I do to run my app
-ngrok http 8443 after we rin this we will take the https://xxxx.ngrok-free.app Then in a new terminal we should put these commands one by one export TELEGRAM_BOT_TOKEN="7823834329:AAEHLn3vUIIDEjd9rbuoLYjeTJbn3SL3kVk"
+ngrok http 8443 after we run this we will take the https://xxxx.ngrok-free.app Then in a new terminal we should put these commands one by one export TELEGRAM_BOT_TOKEN="7823834329:AAEHLn3vUIIDEjd9rbuoLYjeTJbn3SL3kVk"